Ukraine to hold first war crimes trial of captured Russian

 The hub handles about one-third of Russian gas passing through Ukraine to Western Europe.
 But analysts said much of the gas can be redirected through another pipeline from Russia that crosses Ukraine, and there were indications that was happening.
 In any case, Europe also gets natural gas from other pipelines and other countries.

-“We’re losing a few percent in overall European gas supply, when you consider imports and domestic production as well,” said Tom Marzec-Manser, an analyst at market intelligence firm ICIS.
-“So this is not a huge cutoff to gas supplies” for Europe.

-Nor was it clear whether Russia would take any immediate hit, since it has long-term contracts and other ways of transporting gas.
+It was not clear whether Russia would take any immediate hit, since it has long-term contracts and other ways of transporting gas.

 Still, the cutoff underscored the broader risk to gas supplies from the war.